Reasonable Effectiveness of Random Weighting: A Litmus Test for Multi-Task Learning: Introduction

-To show the effectiveness of RLW, we provide both theoretical analyses and empirical evaluations.
-Firstly, the objective function of RLW can be considered as a doubly stochastic optimization problem when optimizing by stochastic gradient descent or its variants, where the randomness is from both the mini-batch sampling of the data for each task and the random sampling of loss weights.
-From this perspective, we give a convergence analysis for RLW.
-Besides, we can show that RLW has a higher probability to escape local minima when compared with fixing loss weights, resulting in a better generalization performance.
-Empirically, as described before, we compare RLW with SOTA weighting approaches on six CV datasets and four multilingual problems to show its competitive performance.
+Therefore, in this paper, we propose the Random Weighting (\textbf{RW}) methods including Random Loss Weighting (\textbf{RLW}) and Random Gradient Weighting (\textbf{RGW}) as more reasonable baselines to test loss and gradient balancing methods, respectively.
+Specifically, in each training iteration, we first sample loss/gradient weights from a distribution with some possible normalization and then minimize the aggregated loss/gradient weighted by the random loss/gradient weights.
+Although the RW methods seem unreasonable, they can not only converge but also achieve comparable performance with existing methods that use carefully tuned weights.
+Thus, we think the RW methods are important baselines for MTL and deserve more attention.

-In summary, the main contributions of this paper are four-fold. \begin{itemize} \item We provide a unified testbed on six multi-task computer vision datasets and four multilingual problems from the XTREME benchmark for a fair comparison among eight SOTA weighting methods and the proposed RLW method. \item We propose a simple yet effective RLW strategy, which we think is an ignored baseline in MTL. \item We provide the convergence guarantee and effectiveness analysis for RLW. \item Experiments show that RLW can achieve comparable performance with SOTA weighting methods without bringing any additionally computational cost. \end{itemize}
+To better understand the effectiveness and necessity of RW methods, we provide both theoretical analyses and empirical evaluations.
+Theoretically, we show RW methods are the stochastic variants of EW.
+From this perspective, we give a convergence analysis for RW methods.
+Besides, we can show that RW methods have a higher probability to escape local minima than EW, resulting in better generalization performance.
+Empirically, we investigate lots of State-Of-The-Art (SOTA) task balancing approaches including four loss balancing methods and eight gradient balancing methods.
+On five Computer Vision (CV) datasets and two multilingual problems from the XTREME benchmark \cite{hu20b}, we show that RW methods can consistently outperform EW and have competitive performance with existing SOTA methods.